colejd/colejd.github.io/content/blog/test/index.md

 title: Test Post Please Ignore
 subtitle: "Subtitle"
 description: Are eagle habitats and K-Cup usage spatially related?
 The results may shock you.
-excerpt-override: Are eagle habitats and K-Cup usage spatially related?
+excerptOverride: Are eagle habitats and K-Cup usage spatially related?
 The results may shock you.
 author: Jon
 date: 2000-01-01
 keywords: keyword1 keyword2 keyword3